Leica D-LUX Typ 109 vs Canon G5 X

 Review summary: Leica D-LUX Typ 109 vs Canon G5 X

-So what conclusions can be drawn?
-Is the Leica D-LUX Typ 109 better than the Canon G5 X or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+So what is the bottom line?
+Is there a clear favorite between the Leica D-LUX Typ 109 and the Canon G5 X?
+Below is a summary of the relative strengths of each of the two contestants.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - More detailed viewfinder: Has higher resolution electronic viewfinder (2764k vs 2360k dots).

 - Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.